-Ask 100 people what causes acne and you’ll get 100 different answers, ranging from your diet, and skincare habits to your genetics, your everyday environment and your total amount of sun exposure (ever wondered if sun acne is a thing?).
+Ask 100 people what causes acne and you’ll get 100 different answers, ranging from your diet, and skincare habits to your genetics, your everyday environment, and your total amount of sun exposure (ever wondered if sun acne is a thing?).

 There’s even a persistent myth that chocolate causes acne.
 Thankfully, it’s not true -- feel free to enjoy chocolate without worrying too much about your skin.